MathieuOUVRARD-Professional/Learning_D3D12/Plan.md

 ## TODO

-- Copy texutre by rows and properly handle padding for textures rowPitch < 256
+- Shadow Mapping for point light
 - Multiple lights handling
-- Shadow Mapping for spot and point
+- Sort transparency and use multiple pipeline for blending:
+<https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/AlphaBlendModeTest>
+- Use HDRI sky texture
 - Frustum culling
-- Multithreading for loading scene and copying to upload buffer
+- Multithreading to display loading screen while launching scene
 - Loading screen
-- Mip maps
 - DirectStorage
 - Packing
-- Sort transparency and use multiple pipeline for blending:
-<https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/AlphaBlendModeTest>
 - Fix view setting cursor at the midle of the main screen and not nearest
 - C++ side root signature
 - Add RTV to ShadowMap Framebuffer to linearize it for debuging view